MicrosoftDocs/win32/desktop-src/Controls/tbn-save.md

 ---
 title: TBN\_SAVE notification code
-description: Notifies a toolbar's parent window that a toolbar is in the process of being saved.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '31622f5e-2e33-4a42-8c49-cc3028a6fa62'
+description: Notifies a toolbars parent window that a toolbar is in the process of being saved.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 31622f5e-2e33-4a42-8c49-cc3028a6fa62
+keywords:
-keywords: ["TBN_SAVE notification code Windows Controls"]
+- TBN_SAVE notification code Windows Controls
 topic_type:
 - apiref
 api_name: